adriannovegil/awesome-observability/README.md

 ### Metrics

+ * [top](https://www.booleanworld.com/guide-linux-top-command/) - allows users to monitor processes and system resource usage on Linux.
+It is one of the most useful tools in a sysadmin’s toolbox, and it comes pre-installed on every distribution.
+ * [htop](https://support.cloudways.com/system-monitoring-using-htop-command/) - command line utility that allows you to interactively monitor your system’s vital resources or server’s processes in real time.
+ * [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics
  * [Opentelemetry](https://opentelemetry.io/) - OpenTelemetry is made up of an integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.
  * [OpenCensus](https://opencensus.io/) - OpenCensus is a set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.
  * [Opentracing](https://opentracing.io/) - Vendor-neutral APIs and instrumentation for distributed tracing.
  * [Openmetrics](https://openmetrics.io/) - An effort to create an open standard for transmitting metrics at scale, with support for both text representation and Protocol Buffers.
  * [Micrometer](https://micrometer.io/) - Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
 Think SLF4J, but for metrics.
+ * [cAdvisor](https://github.com/google/cadvisor) - cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.
  * [Node-exporter](https://github.com/prometheus/node_exporter) - Prometheus stack, Exporter for machine metrics.
  * [Beats](https://github.com/elastic/beats) - Lightweight shippers for Elasticsearch & Logstash, Elastic stack
  * [Collectd](http://collectd.org/) - The system statistics collection daemon.